 DD simulation is a method to quantitatively link the macroscopic plasticity of crystalline materials with the underlying dislocation structures and interactions (\citeauthor{arsenlis2007strain_hardening}, \citeyear{arsenlis2007strain_hardening}).
 Under a wide range of temperature and strain rate conditions, plastic deformation is dominated by dislocation motion and interactions.
-By considering only the dislocation lines instead of keeping track of all the atomic positions, DD simulations can reach the length scale of \SI{\sim10}{\micro\meter} at a time scale of \SI{1}{\micro\second} (\citeauthor{Sills2016DD}, \citeyear{Sills2016DD}), which is comparable to the scale of interest for micron-sized void growth kinetics.
+By considering only the dislocation lines instead of keeping track of all the atomic positions, DD simulations can reach a length scale of \SI{\sim10}{\micro\meter} at a time scale of \SI{1}{\micro\second} (\citeauthor{Sills2016DD}, \citeyear{Sills2016DD}), which is comparable to the scale of interest for micron-sized void growth kinetics.
 This means that potentially, it is possible to model {\it all} the dynamical behavior of dislocations around the void, the void-dislocation interactions, and their influence to the void growth kinetics, hence filling the gap between the atomistic modeling of the very small voids and the continuous modeling of the large voids.

 Over the last ten years, DD simulations have been used to understand the size effect of void-dislocation interactions in two dimensions (\citeauthor{SEGURADO2009DDD_size_effect}, \citeyear{SEGURADO2009DDD_size_effect}, \citeyear{SEGURADO2010DDD_lattice_orientation}) and in three dimensions (\citeauthor{MUNDAY2015PDL_DD}, \citeyear{MUNDAY2015PDL_DD}).
-However, all these works have been limited to small strain and low dislocation density, due to the method for dealing with the interaction between dislocations and the free surface of the void.
-In these works, researchers have been using the finite-element method (FEM) for solving the image stress to enforce the boundary condition associated with the interaction between dislocations and the free surface of the void.
-Since the image stress needs to be solved at every iteration of the DD simulation, the accuracy and efficiency of DD simulations for void-growth problems are limited by the FEM image stress solver.
+However, all these works have been limited to small strain and low dislocation density.
+In these works, the finite-element method (FEM) has been used for solving the image stress needed to satisfy the boundary condition associated with the interaction between dislocations and the free surface of the void.
+Since the image stress needs to be solved at every iteration of the DD simulation, the accuracy and efficiency of DD simulations for void-growth problems have been limited by the FEM image stress solver.